Altinity/altinityknowledgebase/content/en/engines/altinity-kb-atomic-database-engine/_index.md

 aliases:
   /engines/altinity-kb-atomic-database-engine/altinity-kb-implementation-details
 ---
-In version 20.5 ClickHouse first introduced database engine=Atomic.
+In version 20.5 ClickHouse® first introduced database engine=Atomic.

 Since version 20.10 it is a default database engine (before engine=Ordinary was used).